-Every trekker has the dream to visit Everest base camp trek at least once in a lifetime it’s kind of golden opportunity for trekkers and travelers who want to explore the Himalayas and the great Mount Everest.
+Every trekker has the dream to visit Everest base camp trek at least once in a lifetime it’s a kind of golden opportunity for trekkers and travelers who want to explore the Himalayas and the great Mount Everest.

 It is a kind of unique thought that makes you excited whenever you think about going somewhere like this.